 Moving to Adelaide

-Think of it as a big country town; the perfect antidote for the stress that plagues city dwellers, and a place that claims a prominent history, large parklands, wide streets, old buildings and pleasant suburban housing that add nostalgic elements to its natural beauty.
+Expats often find that Adelaide is the perfect antidote for the stress that plagues city dwellers, and a place that claims a prominent history, large parklands, wide streets, old buildings and pleasant suburban housing that add nostalgic elements to its natural beauty.

 Adelaide expat life is further enhanced by pleasant warm weather, very little traffic and accessible public transportation.
-Contrary to the idea of an old city, the nightlife and entertainment in Adelaide remains edgy and hip.
+Contrary to the idea of an old city, the nightlife and entertainment in Adelaide remain edgy and hip.
 In fact, Adelaide is one of the few cities in the world that goes out of its way to draw foreigners to a destination with such a high quality of life.